rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 $ sudo BRANCH=rpi-4.X.y rpi-update
 ```
-To finish the install, copy the appropriate installer to your RPi and run it
+To finish the install, copy the appropriate installer to your RPi and run it.
+(Type the command below exactly as shown (using **backslashes** which cause the backslashes and text between to be replaced with the correct kernel version).
 ```
-$ sudo ./[your-pps-client-installer]
+$ sudo ./pps-client-`uname -r`
 ```
 Installers for a few different Linux kernels are currently on the server and more will be.
 This is not an ideal solution because it means that pps-client has to be re-installed if the kernel version is updated.
 That will not automatically happen unless you run `rpi-update`.
 If there is enough interest in this project, the driver may be accepted into mainline in the upstream kernel and the versioning problem will go away.